 All resident library cards are issued for a term of three years, and are renewable.
 All non-resident cards are issued for one year, and are renewable.
 All card holders must show current ID for renewal.

 Library cards must be presented to borrow materials and to pick up waiting holds.
 Customers may not pick up family members holds unless they have the appropriate card in hand.
 If the card is not presented, a fee of $1.00 will be charged.

 A replacement card is $3.00.
 Stolen cards are the responsibility of the owner until reported to the library.

 Right of Refusal

-The Library reserves the right to refuse to issue a card.
-Library cards will not be issued to anyone who has family members with fines over $50 or anyone who resides with cardholders with fines over $50.
+The Library reserves the right to refuse to issue a card and/or loan materials.
+Materials will not be loaned and library cards will not be issued to anyone who has family members with fines over $15 or anyone who resides with cardholders with fines over $15.
 Before a card is issued, staff will search by name and address to assess pre-existing fines.